-The District provides benefits on a pay-as-you-go basis, and also makes contributions to the CERBT fund.
+The District provides benefits on a pay-as-you-go basis.
 The District's policy is to prefund their benefits from time to time at the sole discretion of the Board by accumulating assets in the CERBT.
 The District's employees are not required to contribute to the plan.

-Net OPEB Liability
+Net OPEB Liability (Asset)

-The District's net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined using the Alternative Measurement Method with a valuation date of July 1, 2019 (June 30, 2019).
+The District's net OPEB liability (asset) was measured as of June 30, 2021, and the total OPEB liability (asset) used to calculate the net OPEB liability (asset) was determined using the Alternative Measurement Method with a valuation date of July 1, 2021 (June 30, 2021).
 Standard actuarial update procedures were used to project/discount from valuation to measurement dates.